asianmemeboi/NTBOT/README.md

-NT Bot used for testing reasons only.
+NT Bot used for educational purposes only.